raspberrypilearning/getting-started-crumble/en/step_6.md

 ![Motor running forward then reverse](images/crumble_motor_start_stop.png)

-The motor should run forwards, stop, reverse, stop, and repeat three times.
+The motor should run forwards, stop, reverse, stop, and do this three times in total.

 --- /print-only ---